mhadiniknam/mhadiniknam.github.io/_pages/about.md

 Hey there!
 Welcome to my website.
 I'm an undergrad student  in [Amir kabir University of Technology (Tehran Polytechnice)](https://aut.ac.ir/en) .
 My Ultimate Academic goal is to build theoretically grounded machine learning systems at the intersection of information theory, deep learning, and real-world applications, Currently I focus on solving different problem , Their presentation to the out world.

-Right now, I really enjoy the following research topics:
+Right now, I really enjoy exploring the following research topics:

 * Information Theory and Machine Learning
 * Explainable AI (XAI)